matn7/CS-Notes/src/main/java/basic_java/README.md

 ```

 - In Java 8, when we have too many unequal keys which gives some hashcode(index).
-- When the number of items in a hash bucket grows beyond threshold(TREEIFY_TRESHOLD = 8), content of that bucket
+- When the number of items in a hash bucket grows beyond `threshold(TREEIFY_TRESHOLD = 8)`, content of that bucket
-switches from using linked list of Entry objects to a balanced tree.
+switches from using Linked List of Entry objects to a Balanced Tree.
 - This theoretically improves the worst-case performance from `O(n)` to `O(log n)`.
-- Balanced search tree, where leaf nodes have lesser weight (HashCode or Comparable result) for the Keys involved.
+- Balanced Search Tree, where leaf nodes have lesser weight (HashCode or Comparable result) for the Keys involved.

-### Exception Handling
+### Exception Handling.

 - Exception handling helps us to recover from an unexpected situations like file not found, connection is lost.
 - Important part is try-catch block.